robsontenorio/vue-api-query/docs/content/en/building-the-query.md

 See the [API reference](/api/query-builder-methods#include)

-Sometimes, we will want to eager load a relationship, and to do so, we can use the `include` method.
+Sometimes, we will want to eager load a relationship, and to do so, we can use the `include` method or its alias `with`.
 The arguments are the names of the relationships we want to include.
 We can pass as many arguments as we want.

 Let's eager load the relationships `category` and `tags` of our **Post**: